How are incidents reported to the Office of Student Conduct?

-Sanctions are assigned at the discretion of the hearing panel or conduct officer.
-Examples of sanctions outlined in the Code of Conduct include probation, reprimand, restitution, community service, housing restrictions, educational sanctions (papers, letters of apology, and/or alcohol education), suspension and expulsion.
+Sanctions are assigned at the discretion of the hearing panel or administrative officer.
+Examples of sanctions outlined in the Code of Conduct include probation, reprimand, restitution, community service, housing restrictions, educational sanctions, alcohol/drug education, suspension and expulsion.
 This list is not exhaustive, and sanctions are assigned to meet the specific circumstances of a given situation.
 For any violations of Regulation 4 (alcohol or drug related misconduct), minimum sanctions will apply.
-Minimum sanctions for these cases can be found on page 13 of the Code of Conduct.
+Minimum sanctions for these cases can be found on page 16 of the Code of Conduct.

 What is the purpose of sanctions?

 Sanctions proposed by Office of Student Conduct staff are intedended to be educational and to help your student learn from the incident.

 My student was suspended; what does that mean?

 This means that you student is no longer a member of the University community for a specified period of time and will not be able to participate in or attend classes.
 Other restrictions may apply during a suspension period.
 For more information about other offices that your student may need to contact, please visit the "Suspension Information" link located at: https://conduct.uga.edu/content_page/sanctions-content-page

 My student was suspended; what does my student have to do before returning to the university?

 Your student needs to contact the Office of Student Conduct to schedule a meeting with a designated conduct officer to discuss returning as well as the completion of any required sanctions.